Isangeles/mural/README.md

 ```
   main-font:[file name]
 ```
-Specifies name of font file(located in graphic archive) for main UI font.
+Name of font file(located in graphic archive) for main UI font.
 ```
   music-volume:[int]
 ```
-Specifies game music volume, 0 is system volume, <0 is quieter then system, >0 is louder then system.
+Game music volume, 0 is system volume, <0 is quieter then system, >0 is louder then system.
 ```
   menu-music:[file name]
 ```
-Specifies name of audio file(located in audio archive) for main menu music theme.
+Name of audio file(located in audio archive) for main menu music theme.
 ```
   button-click-sound:[file name]
 ```
-Specifies name of audio file(located in audio archive) for button click sound.
+Name of audio file(located in audio archive) for button click sound.
 ```
   server:[host];[port]
 ```
-Specified server host and port for remote game server.
+Server host and port for remote game server.
 ```
   server-user:[login];[password]
 ```
-Specifies user login and password for auto-login to the remote game server.
+User login and password for auto-login to the remote game server.
 ```
   server-close:[true/false]
 ```